aelmaar/Todolist-app-with-Python-Flask/README.md

-Building a simple CRUD app (To do list) using Flask framework
+Building a simple CRUD app (To do list) using Flask framework \
+\
+Still work on it :)